WHITE PAPER

 In 2022, Oklahoma State University’s Center for Health Services was ordered to pay $875,000 in restitution to the U.S. Department of Health and Human Services for HIPAA violations caused by hackers.

-Cases like these show that it’s not enough for healthcare technology to follow HIPAA protocols — it needs to include the latest security measures to block malicious access to protected information.
-For example, single sign-on (SSO) protocols close many of the vulnerabilities most targeted by hackers, and following SOC 2 guidelines further bolsters HIPAA solutions.
+Cases like these prove that it is not enough for healthcare technology to follow HIPAA protocols — it needs to include the latest security measures to block malicious access to protected information.
+For example, single sign-on (SSO) protocols like Multi SSO, which allows authentication through multiple identity providers simultaneously, helps close many of the vulnerabilities that are often targeted by hackers.
+Additionally, following SOC 2 guidelines strengthens HIPAA-compliant solutions, providing an extra layer of security.

 Ease of use